Whiteknight/whiteknight.github.com/drafts/gc_for_newbies_marksweep.md

-Now that we've covered memory and allocations, it's time to talk about GC.
+---
+layout: post
+categories: [Parrot, ParrotTheory, GC]
+title: GC For Newbies, Mark and Sweep
+---

+This is the third installment in the GC For Newbies series of posts.
+The [first entry][gc_for_newbies_1] talked about memory and system `malloc`.
+The [second entry][gc_for_newbies_2] talked about slab-style allocations.
+Today, we're going to talk about how we account for allocated memory and how we collect it using the *mark and sweep* algorithm.

-GC, as I've mentioned other times before, consists of two basic phases: mark and sweep.
+General GC algorithms, as I've mentioned other times before, consist of two basic phases: mark and sweep.

 In the mark phase, we account for all the live memory.
 In the sweep phase we free anything that isn't alive.
 Here is our familiar slab, where `X` are